 Washes the worn bank of a dry arroyo,

 To the full glare of relentless marigold sunshine.

-The conventional wisdom is the older artist uses bolder strokes and is more selective in the techniques they use from their assembled devices and acquired skills, and appealing prospect for older poets and readers who surfeited with the orgy of earnest self-interrogation.
+The conventional wisdom is the older artist uses bolder strokes and is more selective in the techniques they use from their assembled devices and acquired skills, an appealing prospect for older poets and readers who surfeited with the orgy of earnest self-interrogation.
 Enough about you, already, we know it's you who's had these experiences, tell us what you see without announcing that you're in the act of seeing.
-I don't constantly roll my eyes when coming across a personal pronoun in a poem--that would be rude, even in private--and I will attest to liking poets who have a winning manner that mitigates their constancy in the work; I am a Norman Mailer fan, after all.
-But not everyone is so engaging, nor interesting, at least when they are the articulated persona the poetry is coming through.
-Much of the time you desire the more direct approach; let's skip the foreplay and go straight to the perception, the place where the new idea forms.
-My model is William Carlos Williams, who could, to my mind (and ear) draw a lyric from the barest of linguistic ploys.
+I don't constantly roll my eyes when coming across a personal pronoun in a poem--that would be rude, even in private--and I will attest to liking poets who have a winning manner that mitigates their constancy in work; I am a Norman Mailer fan, after all.
+But not everyone is so engaging nor interesting, at least when they are the articulated persona the poetry is coming through.
+You often desire the more direct approach; let's skip the foreplay and go straight to the perception, the place where the new idea forms.
+My model is William Carlos Williams, who could, to my mind (and ear), draw a lyric from the barest of linguistic ploys.
 It's a clean, well-lit poem.

 Spring and All

 By the road to the contagious hospital

 northeast-a cold wind.
 Beyond, the

 brown with dried weeds, standing and fallen

 Lifeless in appearance, sluggish